 The experiment timeline is as follows.
 There is an initial week where the software is set up on the devices and I remove participants where the software does not work at all with their phone.
+During this week we meet all the participants on Zoom to ensure the software is working properly and they understand the extent of data collection done in the study.
 After all of the participants have the software set up on their devices, there is a week where I collect baseline, pre-restriction, time usage data.
 Following this, there is a two week restriction period, but some participants have no restrictions at all or restrictions that last only a week.
 Participants do not know whether they will have a restriction at all or which applications I target for the restrictions beyond the fact that it will be a non-essential social media or entertainment application.
 They are only informed of the restriction and its duration two hours before the restriction went into effect at 11:59 PM on Friday night so that they have limited time to anticipate the restriction.
 After the restrictions, there are two weeks where I collect time allocations when there are no restrictions, so that I can measure any persistent effects on behavior for the participants.
 Finally, the participants complete the endline survey and then, to ensure a degree of incentive compatibility for the WTA elicitations, two participants are randomly selected and potentially have an additional week of restriction depending on their survey responses and the randomly selected offer.
 The following summarizes the timeline: